Appccessibility-Shox/VocabularyLog/README.md

 ## Major Contributors
-George and Patrick Botros.
+George, Margaret and Patrick Botros.
 And thank you to everyone who has filed issue reports!

 <h1 align="center">
   <span align="center">